-SEC.
-16. Social Entrepreneurship Education in Schools.
-Toward strategically developing the nation's human resource capability in social entrepreneurship, the DepEd, TESDA and the CHED shall cause the integration of SE content and inclusion of SE courses in the curricula at all levels, especially in the secondary and tertiary levels.
+Sec.
+16. Social Entrepreneurship Education in Schools. - Toward strategically developing the nation's human resource capability in social entrepreneurship, the DepEd, TESDA and the CHED shall cause the integration of SE content and inclusion of SE courses in the curricula at all levels, especially in the secondary and tertiary levels.
 A continuing social entrepreneurship education program for out-of-school youth and adults shall likewise be developed and undertaken.

-32 SEC.
-17. Social Enterprise Week.
-In order to institute continuing awareness on the importance 33 of SEs as a viable government strategy in pursuing poverty alleviation, the week of the month 34 when this Act shall have been signed into law shall be declared as the "Social Enterprise Week" 35 and shall be celebrated annually.
-The Council shall, through the CSED, be responsible in 36 organizing activities for the event.
+Sec.
+17. Social Enterprise Week. - In order to institute continuing awareness on the importance of SEs as a viable government strategy in pursuing poverty alleviation, the week of the month when this Act shall have been signed into law shall be declared as the "Social Enterprise Week" and shall be celebrated annually.
+The Council shall, through the CSED, be responsible in organizing activities for the event.

-SEC.
-18. Appropriations.
-The Council shall allocate the initial amount of Fifty Million Pesos (P50,000,000.00) from the existing MSMED Council Fund to support the operations and programs of the CSED.
+Sec.
+18. Appropriations. - The Council shall allocate the initial amount of Fifty Million Pesos (P50,000,000.00) from the existing MSMED Council Fund to support the operations and programs of the CSED.
 Thereafter, such sums as may be necessary for the continued implementation of this Act shall be included in the budget of the DTI under the annual General Appropriations Act.
-1 The budgetary requirements of the cooperating agencies shall be, incorporated in their 2 respective budgets.
-The CSED may raise funds from other sources for specific projects as may 3 be authorized by law.
+1 The budgetary requirements of the cooperating agencies shall be, incorporated 2 in their respective budgets.
+The CSED may raise funds from other sources for specific 3 projects as may be authorized by law.

-5 SEC.
-19. Transitory Provision.
-Within a period of five years, the NEDC shall facilitate the 6 development and dissemination of tools, and invest in the development of the capability of SEs 7 to plan, monitor and evaluate their social and financial performance and outcomes.
-Further, the 8 NEDC shall evolve socially-acceptable benchmarks for evaluating the performance of SEs and 9 incorporate such to more effectively develop and regulate the sector.
+Sec.
+19. Transitory Provision. - Within a period of five years, the NEDC shall facilitate the development and dissemination of tools, and invest in the development of the capability of SEs to plan, monitor and evaluate their social and financial performance and outcomes.
+Further, the NEDC shall evolve socially-acceptable benchmarks for evaluating the performance of SEs and incorporate such to more effectively develop and regulate the sector.

-SEC.
-20. Implementing Rules and Regulations.
-Within ninety (90) days from the effectivity of this Act, the Secretary of Trade and Industry shall, in consultation and coordination with the concerned government agencies, promulgate the necessary rules and regulations for the effective implementation of this Act.
+Sec.
+20. Implementing Rules and Regulations. - Within ninety (90) days from the effectivity of this Act, the Secretary of Trade and Industry shall, in consultation and coordination with the concerned government agencies, promulgate the necessary rules and regulations for the effective implementation of this Act.

-16 SEC.
-21. Separability Clause.
-If any provision or part of this Act is declared invalid or 17 unconstitutional, the remaining parts or provisions not affected shall remain in full force and 18 effect.
+Sec.
+21. Separability Clause. - If any portion or provision of this Act is subsequently declared invalid or unconstitutional, other provisions hereof which are not affected thereby shall remain in full force and effect.

-SEC.
-22. Repealing Clause.
-All laws decrees, ordinances, rules and regulations, executive order or administrative order and other presidential issuances inconsistent in this act are hereby repealed, amended or modified accordingly.
+Sec.
+22. Repealing Clause. - All other laws, acts, presidential decrees, executive orders, presidential proclamations, issuances, rules and regulations, or parts thereof which are contrary to or inconsistent with any of the provisions of this Act are hereby repealed, amended, or modified accordingly.

-SEC.
-23. Effectivity.
-This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in two (2) national newspapers of general circulation.
+21 Sec.
+23. Effectivity. - This Act shall take effect fifteen (15) days after its 22 publication in the Official Gazette or in a newspaper of general circulation.

-27 Approved,
+Approved,